-The Company will provide to each person to whom a copy of this Proxy Statement is delivered, upon request and without charge, copies of all documents (excluding exhibits) filed with the SEC.
+The Company will provide to each person to whom a copy of this Proxy Statement is delivered, upon request and without charge, copies of all documents (excluding exhibits) filed by the Company with the SEC.
 Written or telephone requests should be directed to the Corporate Secretary, Fund American Enterprises Holdings, Inc., 80 South Main Street, Hanover, New Hampshire 03755-2053, telephone number (603) 643-1567.

-Proposals by Shareholders for the 1997 Annual Meeting of Shareholders
+Proposals by Shareholders for the 1998 Annual Meeting of Shareholders

-If any shareholder that is a qualified holder of record of Shares having an aggregate market value of at least \$1,000 wishes to present a proposal for action at the 1997 Annual Meeting of Shareholders, such proposal must be received by the Corporate Secretary at 80 South Main Street, Hanover, New Hampshire 03755-2053, no later than February 14, 1997 in order to be considered for inclusion in the Company's 1997 Proxy Statement.
-Under the Company's Bylaws, a shareholder proposal shall include (in addition to any requirements of law): (i) a brief description of the proposal and the reasons for action upon it at the 1997 Annual Meeting of Shareholders (and in the event that the proposal includes an amendment to the Company's Certificate of Incorporation, the language of the proposal; (iii) a representation that the shareholder is a qualified holder of record of Shares having an aggregate market value of at least \$1,000 and that the shareholder intends to appear at the meeting, in person or by proxy; and (iv) any material interest of the shareholder in such proposal.
+If any shareholder that is a qualified holder of record of Shares having an aggregate market value of at least \$1,000 wishes to present a proposal for action at the 1998 Annual Meeting of Shareholders, such proposal must be received by the Corporate Secretary at 80 South Main Street, Hanover, New Hampshire 03755-2053, no later than February 27, 1998 in order to be considered for inclusion in the Company's 1998 Proxy Statement.
+Under the Company's Bylaws, a shareholder proposal shall include (in addition to any requirements of law): (i) a brief description of the proposal and the reasons for action upon it at the 1998 Annual Meeting of Shareholders (and in the event that the proposal includes an amendment to the Company's Certificate of Incorporation, the language of the proposed amendment); (ii) the name and address of the shareholder making the proposal; (iii) a representation that the shareholder is a qualified holder of record of Shares having an aggregate market value of at least \$1,000 and that the shareholder intends to appear at the meeting, in person or by proxy; and (iv) any material interest of the shareholder in such proposal.